Syllabus

 Lab Experiences:

-Unit 5: Chapter 13- Properties of Solutions: (1 week)
+Chapter 13- Properties of Solutions: (1 week)

-Electrolytes and nonelectrolytes, saturated solutions, molality mole fraction, colligative properties, Raoult’s Law, Henry’s Law, freezing point depression, boiling point elevation, and osmotic pressure.
+Electrolytes and nonelectrolytes, saturated solutions, mole fraction, colligative properties, Raoult’s Law, Henry’s Law, freezing point depression, boiling point elevation, and osmotic pressure.

 Lab Experiences:

-Unit 6: Chapter 14- Chemical Kinetics: (2 weeks)
+Chapter 14- Chemical Kinetics: (3 weeks)

 Reaction kinetics, rate laws, order of reactions, rate constant, catalysts, activation energy, and reaction mechanism